Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Discussion

 As can be seen in Fig.~\ref{fig:sizing_mass_1}, the CR, architecture appears to be the lightest for one year operation.
 This result is aligned with what Kleinhenz and Paz concluded~\cite{Kleinhenz.2020}, although the mass of additional methane mass and its storage due to the imperfect reactant recycling \rev{is often overlooked in the literature}.

-For power consumption, our study shows that \rev{the WE architecture can be often the least power-consuming design (Figs.~\ref{fig:sizing_power}, \ref{fig:sizing_power_target_ox}, and \ref{fig:sizing_power_water_content})}.
-It should be noted that the CR technology in this paper requires direct thermal power instead of electrical power. \rev{This can be particularly challenging for the Series Hybrid architecture since the CR process of this hybrid architecture is conducted in a PSR.
-This requires a mirror system suggested in \cite{Sowers.2019}, indicating more landed mass is required compared to the other architectures.}
+For power consumption, \revaasecond{while the CR architecture requires the least power in the baseline case (Fig.~\ref{fig:sizing_power}), it is revealed that the promising architectures change drastically depending on the water content (Figs.~\ref{fig:sizing_power_water_content}, \ref{fig:mc_power}, and \ref{fig:mc_power_30}).} It should be noted that the CR technology in this paper requires direct thermal power instead of electrical power. \rev{This can be particularly challenging for the \revaa{SH} architecture since the CR process of this hybrid architecture is conducted in a PSR.
+This requires a mirror system suggested \revaasecond{by Sowers and Dreyer} \cite{Sowers.2019}, indicating more landed mass is required compared to the other architectures.}

 From the Monte Carlo studies (Sec.~\ref{sec:uncertainty_in_lunar_isru}), the WE architecture turns out to require the largest excavation rate range, highlighting the challenge of engineers to optimize its design.
 This can also be seen in Fig.~\ref{fig:mc_mass} as the widest range of the required system mass for the WE plant.
 Table~\ref{tab:mass_95} summarizes the required mass with a 50\% confidence to meet the target production rate and those with a 95\% confidence.
-To improve the robustness of each plant design, 95\% confidence is more desirable. \rev{The WE architecture requires 750 kg of additional mass to achieve this confidence while the CR architecture only requires about 75 kg.}
+To improve the robustness of each plant design, 95\% confidence is more desirable. \revaa{With the nominal assumption of water content, the WE architecture requires} \revaasecond{1,017} kg \revaa{of additional mass to achieve this confidence while the CR architecture only requires about} \revaasecond{185 kg.}